whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/00-getting-started/00-00-co-lab-syllabus.md

 ### Documentation

 - Students should maintain regular, on-going and timely documentation of work in progress.
 - Images should be high resolution, well exposed, in focus, and well composed.
+[Basic Camera Settings](../../../../photography/basic-camera-settings.md)

 ### File Management